 Campers have the choice between electric and gas heaters, the key differences coming down to how they run, heating capacity, safety, and convenience.
 Consider the features below to determine which power source is right for you and your portable tent heater.

 - Propane heaters are powered by burning liquefied petroleum gas (LPG), a clean, efficient fuel.
 Portable propane tanks connect to the heater, upon which an igniter or a match creates a spark to jump-start the burning of gas.
 Although propane burns cleaner than most gases, it does release a small amount of carbon monoxide.
-A tank top portable propane heater is a good choice for keeping large tents warm or to heat up the campsite without having to make a fire.
+A tank top portable propane heater is a good

 - Butane heaters are fueled by burning liquified butane gas.
 Like propane heaters, a spark activates heat production, with the gas stored in a small canister.
 While it’s not as heat efficient compared to propane, butane releases less carbon monoxide.
 Between the two fuels, butane costs more.